Kitware/simput/documentation/content/docs/model.md

 ##### Show

-An additional field can be provided to dynamically show or hide a given parameter based on a neighbor condition.
+An additional field can be provided to dynamically show or hide a given parameter based on a neighbor's value.
-The value set is always capture within an array, which force the expression to be extracted like shown below.
+The value set is always captured within an array, which force the expression to be extracted like shown below.

 ```
 "parameters": [